Table of Contents

 Beryllium is a rare earth metal, which can form alloys with several other metals.
 It was earlier used in fluorescent lights and is currently used in electronics, aerospace, dental alloys, ceramics and metal extraction industries.

-Workers become exposed to Be by inhaling fumes or dust, or through contact of the metal with skin.
-Following inhalation and over a period of time, Beryllium acts as a hapten, or class II restricted antigen, stimulating the proliferation and accumulation of helper T-cells with a delayed hypersensitivity type reaction.
+Workers become exposed to Be by inhaling fumes or dust, or through contact with the metal with skin.
+Following inhalation and over a period of time, Beryllium acts as a hapten, or class II-restricted antigen, stimulating the proliferation and accumulation of helper T-cells with a delayed hypersensitivity type reaction.

 This initiates cellular events like changes in pulmonary permeability, production of pro-inflammatory cytokines and growth factors, which eventually lead to the formation of granulomas.
 Gradually, with the progression of the disease, the granulomas evolve to form fibrous nodules with subsequent impairment of pulmonary function.

 The genetic susceptibility to Be is linked to HLA-DPB1 alleles, which possess a glutamic acid at the 69th position on the beta chain.
 Workers with the mutation in the Glu69 HLA-DPB1 position have a higher incidence of Beryllium sensitization and chronic berylliosis.